The Ultimate Guide On How to Rebuild Good Bacteria in the Gut

 What Does it Mean to Have a Leaky Gut?

-A gut bacteria imbalance is often blamed for leaky gut syndrome, an affliction where toxins and bacteria pass through enlarged gaps in the intestinal wall and into the bloodstream.
-The bacteria then flows through the body and can create health issues or worsen existing issues.
+A gut bacteria imbalance is often blamed for the leaky gut syndrome, an affliction where toxins and bacteria pass through enlarged gaps in the intestinal wall and into the bloodstream.
+The bacteria then flows through the body and can create health or worsen existing issues.